bolthur/kernel/README.md

 ### Emulation

 Emulation of the project with qemu during development is **not** recommended.
 The platforms itself are most time very limited or completely not supported.
-Raspberry pi is very limited and lack necessary , also the n900 or the beagleboard are completely not supported.
+Raspberry pi is very limited and lack necessary features, also the n900 or the beagleboard are completely not supported.
 We recommend testing on real hardware with remote debugging via serial port.

 Emulation of the kernel project with qemu during development may be done at all with the following commands.
 When kernel debugging is necessary, add the parameter shorthand `-s` or the long version `-gdb tcp:1234` to qemu call: